 Study of the principles of legal problem solving using research materials available in a law library.
 Students will be introduced to various legal texts, Shepard's citations, statutes [PE1], case reporters.
 Assignments involve practical research applications.
 3320 Statistics in Criminal Justice (3-3-0) Prerequisite: CJ 3300 or permission of instructor and MATH 1301 or MATH 1310.
 Introduction to data analysis in criminal justice.
 Emphasis will be placed on the application of quantitative measures to the study of the prevention, interdiction and suppression of criminal behavior.
 The course will examine both descriptive and inferential statistics.
 In addition, students will be introduced to data analysis through the use of statistical computer software.
-4301 Police Management (3-3-0) Prerequisite: Junior standing, CJ 1301, and CJ 2301.

-Traditional and contemporary police organization, management and administration methods and theories are reviewed and analyzed.
-Special emphasis is given to planning, supervision and policy development.
+4301 Criminal Justice Administration (3-3-0) Prerequisite: Junior standing, CJ 1301, and CJ 2301.
+This course examines historical and contemporary issues in administration of criminal justice agencies.
+Topics include the application of administrative methods and theories to police, courts, and correctional agencies.
 4302 Organized Crime (3-3-0) Prerequisite: Senior standing and completion of Criminal Justice core.
 A historical survey is made of organized crime including basic knowledge of the organizational function and structure of crime.
 Societal factors, preventive techniques and control systems are stressed.
 4303 Vice, Drugs and the Law (3-3-0) Prerequisite: Junior standing and CJ 1301 or SOC 1303 or PSY 1303.
 The historical, philosophical and legal aspects of vice activities and drugs are examined.
 An analysis is made of the reactions of the police and society to victimless crime.
 The classification, description and extent of the drug problem are surveyed.
 4304 White Collar Crime (3-3-0) Prerequisite: Completion of the Criminal Justice core and senior standing.
 A comprehensive examination of the nature, extent and consequences of white collar crime.
 Emphasis on explanation from the criminological perspective and sanctioning from a multicultural perspective.
 4305 Correctional Counseling (3-3-0) Prerequisite: Junior standing and CJ 1301 or SOC 1303 or PSY 1303.
 An introduction to the philosophy and objectives of counseling.
 The prison is viewed as a community and the group counseling process in this setting is given special attention.
 Problems relating to custody and treatment are examined.
 4306 Domestic Terrorism (3-3-0) Prerequisite: Senior standing.
 This course will examine the development, organization and activities of the various groups that have been labeled as threats to state and national security.
 Special attention will be given to their disproportionate impact on the American Criminal Justice System.

-4307 Legal Rights of the Convicted (3-3-0)

-Prerequisite: CJ 3312.
+4307 Legal Rights of the Convicted (3-3-0) Prerequisite: CJ 3312.